Hurricane Isaias barreling toward the Bahamas and Florida

 However, this will not evolve into another situation like Hurricane Dorian from 2019, which stalled over the Bahamas for days.
 Isaias will keep moving, and it is not expected to be nearly as strong as Dorian.
 Impact on Florida and the Bahamas may be similar to or perhaps not as severe as that of Matthew from September 2016, provided the eyewall of the storm does not reach much of Florida's east coast.

-Rainfall and tropical storm-force winds will continue to advance northward through the Bahamas into Saturday night and are projected to reach southeastern Florida, including Miami, late Friday night to early Saturday morning and then spread northward over the Florida Peninsula this weekend.
+Rainfall and tropical storm-force winds will continue to advance northward through the Bahamas into Saturday night and are projected to reach southeastern Florida, including Miami, late Friday night to early Saturday morning and then spread northward over the eastern half of the Florida Peninsula this weekend.
 Seas and coastal water levels will also build in advance of the storm by roughly 24 hours.
-People along the coast can expect a quickening breeze in advance of the storm as well.
+People along the coast can expect a quickening breeze and increasing surf and rip currents in advance of the storm as well.

 "Widespread rainfall amounts of 2-4 inches can be expected over the Bahamas and the eastern part of the Florida Peninsula, with totals of 4-8 inches with an AccuWeather Local StormMax™ of 10 inches over the western Bahamas," Miller said.